CamiloMedel/FightofTheJabberwocky/README.md

 # FightofTheJabberwocky
 _Project for AET 358 Next Level Arcade, UT AUSTIN_

 "You step into the role of Jerry, a misunderstood jabberwocky just trying to enjoy some peace in his forest home.
 But those ANNOYING villagers, knights, and—ugh—children just won’t leave you alone!
-Put on the jabberwocky mask and use your terrifying roar and audio cues to scare off those pesky humans."
+Put on the jabberwocky mask and use your terrifying roar, visual cues, and audio cues to scare off those pesky humans."

 # Teaser Trailer:
 [![Teaser Trailer for Fight of the Jabberwocky](https://img.youtube.com/vi/UZWPnQezJ_s/0.jpg)](https://www.youtube.com/watch?v=UZWPnQezJ_s)